 The first thing to know is that if you put anything:

-Same thing with lawns on new construction.
-For example, Seller agrees to place $6,000 in escrow for future lawn and landscaping.
-Can’t do it unless it’s winter.
-And by the way, any funds put into an escrow account for future work has to be accompanied by written bids or contracts.
+Can I use an escrow account for lawn/landscaping work?Not really — you can only use an escrow account for lawn/landscaping work if it’s winter.
+Any funds put into an escrow account for future work has to be accompanied by written bids or contracts.
 In addition, if those bids total $10,000, we require $15,000 to be put aside in the escrow account as a cushion.

 How do I get around the home inspection contingency?Mortgage lenders will not invest in a property that has defects and safety hazards — but the language you use in your offer to purchase contract makes all the difference.
 Bad: “Because of faulty roofing, which is a safety hazard and defect, Seller will pay $5,000 of Buyer’s closing costs.”
 Good: “Seller will pay $5,000 of Buyer’s closing costs and pre-paids.
 Upon acceptance of this amendment, home inspection contingency is waived.”